garlick/pi-ted-envoy/README.md

     TED -1906W 123V
 ```
-The _use_ value reflects energy use since midnight and is accumulated
+The _use_ value is energy use since midnight, accumulated in memory
-based on instantaneous usage readings from the TED.
+based on TED and Envoy values sampled during the day.
 The _gen_ value reflects energy production since midnight and is scraped
 directly from the Envoy.
+The TED line shows the most recent raw TED sample.

 The LEDs display the instantaneous consumption and production in kW.

 To allow the unit to be safely unplugged, a pushbutton was wired to GPIO27.